-2. Underneath each food write why this food produces so much anxiety.
+2. Underneath each food write why it produces so much anxiety.
 Then, write something positive to combat your fear.

 Let’s say you don’t like X food because it is high-calorie.
 In order to combat this, you can write all of the health benefits of that food: It has a lot of nutrients.
 It will allow you to do the activities you love.
 You will feel re-energized after eating it, etc. I then encourage you to write the positive reason or reasons on a note card or small piece of paper to have with you when you face this food.